ShreyPatel2005/SIH-2025/SETUP.md

 This will install dependencies for both frontend and backend.

-### 2. Environment Configuration ✅ **CONFIGURED**
+### 2. Environment Configuration

-Your MongoDB Atlas connection is already configured in `server/config.js`.
-No environment file setup needed!
+The project uses a `.env` file for configuration.
+This file has been created with default values including the MongoDB connection string.

+**Key Configuration Options:**
+- `MONGODB_URI`: Connection string for MongoDB
+- `PORT`: Port for the backend server (default: 5000)
+- `FRONTEND_URL`: URL of the frontend application (default: http://localhost:3000)

+**To modify these settings:**
+1. Open the `.env` file in the root directory
+2. Update the values as needed
+3. Save the file and restart the server

 ### 3. Start the Application